 Elie Wiesel Center for Jewish Studies

 The study of Judaism, the Holocaust, and modern Israel has a long and distinguished history at Boston University.
-Our courses provide students with the opportunity to explore the history, religion, literature, philosophy, and politics of one of the world’s most ancient living civilizations that influenced many other civilizations and empires across the globe.
-Jewish literature, including the Bible, is part of our world’s great heritage, and the Elie Wiesel Center for Jewish Studies (EWCJS) is for anyone curious about one of the world’s oldest living religious traditions and its many historical, social, and intellectual engagements across historical time and global space.
+Our courses provide students with the opportunity to explore the history, religion, literature, philosophy, and politics of one of the world’s most ancient living civilizations and its many connections with regions and cultures across the globe.
+Jewish literature, including the Bible, is part of our world’s great heritage.
 Our courses are taught by faculty trained in anthropology, archaeology, religious studies, Near Eastern and Judaic studies, medieval and modern history, English and Romance literature, medicine, law, Hebrew language, comparative literature, philosophy, theology, and other fields and disciplines.

-Students enrolled in Jewish studies courses benefit from small classes with dedicated teachers.
-We connect students with internships, offer awards and scholarships, support study abroad in Israel, and provide opportunities for independent research.
+Students enrolled in our courses benefit from small classes with dedicated teachers, compete for awards and scholarships, enjoy support for study abroad in Israel, and find opportunities for independent research.

-Students are also encouraged to participate in many co-curricular programs offered by the EWCJS.
-Serving as a Jewish cultural hub on campus, the center sponsors lectures, film screenings, and musical events that are open to all students, staff, and faculty.
+Students are also encouraged to participate in the many co-curricular programs offered by our center.
+The EWCJS sponsors conferences, lectures, film screenings, and cultural events that are open to all students, faculty, and staff.
 For a calendar of events, please refer to our website.

 Students accepted to Boston University’s Haifa Israeli & Middle Eastern Studies Program, or another accredited academic institution in Israel, are encouraged to apply for financial support from the EWCJS.
 Preferential consideration will be given to students majoring or minoring in Jewish Studies and related programs, including Hebrew, Middle East & North Africa Studies, and Holocaust, Genocide & Human Rights Studies.